VedantDave1997/Mobile-Robotics/Obstacle Avoidance/README.md

 <i>/mobile_base/commands/velocity</i>.
 The callback function obtains a reference to a <i>PoseHandle</i>
 object by which it reports the navigation goal pose in the robo-centric frame back to the main program.
-The main loop is governed by a rate object merely monitors progress towards the goal and terminates once the navigation goal is reached
+The main loop is governed by a rate object merely monitors progress towards the goal and terminates once the navigation goal is reached.